Parish Groups

 This is a body required by Canon law in a Parish and is advisory to the Parish Priest.
 It is made up of men and women from the parish which ensures and inspires the stewardship of parish property and goods entrusted to the care of the Parish Priest on behalf of the Parish.
 It meets regularly and helps the Parish Priest make decisions about the maintenance, development and use of all that we hold.

 Please think of joining one of our parish Groups, or if you can't commit to something on a regular basis then do think about coming to one of the social events or putting your name down on the cleaning or flower rotas with others.
-It's a good way not only to help the parish, but also to meet more people and build up our community of faith and friendship.
+If you have any fresh, interesting ideas, please make them known to us together with the willingness to play a part in the implementation.
+It's a good way not only to help the parish, but also to meet more people, and build up our community of faith and friendship.

 The Guild of St Stephen

 This is the guild of our Altar Servers.
-We are fortunate to have a number of dedicated servers, but we will also welcome new servers once they have made their First Holy Communion and have been invited to serve.
+We have been fortunate to have a number of young servers, usually once they have made their First Holy Communion and have been invited to serve.
+We also have some adult servers but we would welcome some more who could be trained in how to serve.
+It is, of course, a great privilege and honour to serve at the Alter.

 The RCIA (Rite of Christian Initiation of Adults) See the "Not a Catholic?"
 Page

-This group meets to welcome and help enquirers about learn more about the Catholic faith.
+This group meets to welcome and help enquirers about learning more about the Catholic faith without any immediate obligations.

 The Parish Task Force

-This group was formed to raise funds for the major work we have undertaken over the last fourteen years.
-This has developed to a group that organize a wide range of exciting activities for the Parish which provide a wonderful social aspect to our parish life.
-Events include Film nights, Summer fairs, St Patrick's Craic Night, Concerts, Skittles Evenings and Ceilidhs, to name just a few.
+This group was formed to raise funds for the major work we have undertaken over the years.
+This has developed to organize a wide range of exciting activities for the Parish, which provide a wonderful social aspect to our parish life.
+Events include Summer Fates, Christmas Fairs, St Patrick's Craic Night, Concerts, Skittles Evenings and Ceilidhs, to name just a few.

 The Parish Fabric & Finance Committee